-- 6.1 The Company's authorised spokesperson is the Group CEO, and in his absence, the Chair of the Board and Company Secretary, as appropriate.
-In appropriate circumstances, the Group CEO may from time to time authorise other spokespersons on particular issues and those within their area of expertise. - 6.2 No employees or consultants are permitted to comment publicly on matters confidential to the Company.
+- 6.1 Unless otherwise advised, the authorised spokespersons for the Company are the CEO and the Chair of the Board. - 6.2 No employees or consultants are permitted to comment publicly on matters confidential to the Company.
 Any information which is not public must be treated by employees and consultants as confidential until publicly released.